szadowek91/hangman/src/Readme.md

-Hangman - education game.
+Hangman - the game.
-Through this game you have to guess a word.
+In this game you have to guess a word.
-You have some chances to guess, or you will be hanged.
+You have some chances to guess, or you will be hanged (game over).
-If you win, a great describe of a word will appear.
+If you win, if there are more definitions for this word, you will see it.
+There is possible to take a hint about the word (hint is downloaded from API)

 API source:
 https://dictionaryapi.dev/